-4Using tapply() in this way will only produce the same values as predict() for a saturated model, i.e. one that contains all factors and interactions!
-Also note that if there were any NA values in the data they would propagate as we haven't added na.rm=TRUE.
+39Using tapply() in this way will only produce the same values as predict() for a saturated model, i.e. one that contains all factors and interactions!
+Also note that if there were any NA values in the data they would propagate as we haven't added not result in the same representation.

-12.6 Multi-Way ANOVA - Getting a handle on interactions
+VI.
+Multi-Way ANOVA - Getting a handle on interactions